MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 1. Select **Change key**.
 Select the desired **Subscription**, **Key vault**, **Key**, and **Version** for the customer-managed key to be used for TDE.
 Select the **Select** button.
 After you have selected a key, you can also add additional database keys as needed using the [Azure Key vault URI (object identifier)](/azure/key-vault/general/about-keys-secrets-certificates) in the **Data Encryption** menu.

-   Select the **Auto-rotate key** checkbox if you want to enable [automatic key rotation](transparent-data-encryption-byok-key-rotation.md#automatic-key-rotation).
+   Select the **Auto-rotate key** checkbox if you want to enable [automatic key rotation](transparent-data-encryption-byok-key-rotation.md#automatic-key-rotation) on the database level.

    :::image type="content" source="media/transparent-data-encryption-byok-database-level-basic-actions/configure-transparent-data-encryption-existing-database.png" alt-text="Screenshot of the Azure portal transparent data encryption menu when updating an existing database.":::